cfe-lab/MiCall/docs/steps.md

   * in - conseq_ins.csv
   * nuc.csv - downloaded - nucleotide counts at each position
   * amino.csv - downloaded - amino counts at each position
+  * concordance.csv - downloaded - concordance measures for all regions,
+    relative to the coordinate reference, cumulative
+  * concordance_seed.csv - downloaded - concordance measures for all regions,
+    relative to the seed reference, for each contig
   * conseq.csv - downloaded - consensus sequence, minimum coverage (read depth) 100
   * conseq_all.csv - downloaded - consensus for all seeds (whole and region-wise), no minimum coverage
   * conseq_region.csv - downloaded - consensus for all regions